 Martin Schoonen is a Professor of Geochemistry for Stony Brook's Center for Environmental Molecular Sciences.
-He received his Ph.D at Pennsylvania State University and joined Stony Brook in 1989.
+He received his Ph.D. at Pennsylvania State University and joined Stony Brook in 1989.
 His academic interests include environmental chemistry, groundwater chemistry, geochemistry and astrobiology.
-Dean Schoonen's research group is currently working on three major projects: heterogeneous catalysis involving mineral surfaces; surface chemistry of iron sulfides; and the hydrogeochemistry of Long Island.
+Dr. Schoonen's research group is currently working on three major projects: heterogeneous catalysis involving mineral surfaces; surface chemistry of iron sulfides; and the hydrogeochemistry of Long Island.
 He has also been the lead author of numerous articles in respected academic journals.
 Along with his studies in the Central Pine Barrens of Eastern Long Island, Schoonen has supervised a number of research projects of the Long Island aquifer system.

 Arlene Kons Cassidy